-Keywords: academic achievement, breakfast, eating habits, elementary school students, elementary school
+Keywords: academic achievement, breakfast, eating habits, elementary school students, elementary school.

 1. INTRODUCTION

 In the United States, there are approximately 81.5 million students enrolled in the education system.
 Of these, approximately 38% are in primary education, which includes children aged 5 to 11.
 Additionally, data shows that approximately 90% of children aged 3–17 are enrolled in formal education, reflecting high levels of participation in the education system.
 These figures demonstrate the commitment of societies to education and the importance of access to education for young people [1].
 In Asia, the percentage of children of primary school age varies across countries, but overall, there is significant progress towards universal enrollment.
 In East Asia and the Pacific, more than 90% of children are enrolled in primary school.
 In Japan, approximately 99% of children aged 6–12 are enrolled in primary school, while in South Korea, enrollment rates are nearly 100% for children aged 6–12.
 In China, approximately 95% of children aged 6–12 are enrolled in primary school, while in India, approximately 96% of children aged 6–14 are enrolled in primary school, and in the Philippines, 92% of children aged 6–11 years are enrolled in primary school [2].
 In Indonesia, around 93% of children aged 7-12 years are enrolled in primary school.
 This figure reflects the government's efforts to improve access to education for children.
 Although there are challenges in some areas, especially in remote areas, the participation rate in primary education shows a strong commitment to children's education [3-5].
 School-age children are an important investment for the future of the nation.
 The quality of today's children determines the quality of the next generation, so efforts to improve human resources must start early, be carried out systematically, and sustainably.
 Optimal child growth and development are highly dependent on good nutritional intake in terms of quality and quantity [6-8].
 During school, children's eating patterns change significantly.
 If previously children ate more often with their parents, then when they enter school age, they eat more often at school with their friends.
 Therefore, parents must continue to monitor their children's energy and nutritional intake regularly so that children can learn well and develop optimally.
 With good breakfast habits, parents can ensure that their children get nutritious food that supports their daily activities optimally [9-11].